OptimisticVanillaBean/sectors-frontend/README.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Node 20+ and npm installed on your machine.
 You can download Node.js and npm from [here](https://nodejs.org/en/download/).

 ## Steps